streamnative/function-mesh-website/docs/connectors/run-connector.md

 ## Submit Pulsar connectors

-This section describes how to submit a Pulsar connector through the Function Mesh CRD.
+This section describes how to submit a Pulsar connector through a source or sink CRD.

 ### Prerequisites